The Hundred: Southern Brave beat Birmingham Phoenix in Lord's final as Paul Stirling top-scores

 📋 Scorecard 👉 https://t.co/q8JkSkR74e pic.twitter.com/OZ3bA8VegZ

-However, the 28-year-old's pulsating knock ended courtesy off a run out -Tim David with a direct hit at the keeper's end having hurled the ball in from the boundary - in what proved a hammer blow for the Midlanders, who could only make 136-5 from their 100 balls as their five-match winning streak was snapped.
+However, the 28-year-old's pulsating knock ended courtesy of a run out - Tim David with a direct hit at the keeper's end having hurled the ball in from the boundary - in what proved a hammer blow for the Midlanders, who could only make 136-5 from their 100 balls as their five-match winning streak was snapped.

 - Scorecard - The Hundred Final: Phoenix vs Brave